Françoise Marie de Bourbon

 Françoise Marie de Bourbon (Légitimée de France; 4 May 1677 – 1 February 1749) was the youngest illegitimate daughter of King Louis XIV of France and his maîtresse-en-titre, Françoise-Athénaïs de Rochechouart, Marquise de Montespan.
 At the age of 14, she married her first cousin Philippe d'Orléans, the future regent of France during the minority of Louis XV.
 Through two of her eight children, she became the ancestress of several of Europe's Roman Catholic monarchs of the 19th and 20th centuries—notably those of Belgium, Italy, Portugal, Spain, and France.

 Françoise Marie wielded little political influence.
-She participated in the botched Cellamare Conspiracy in 1718 which the conspirators orchestrated to oust her husband as regent in favour of her brother Louis-Auguste, Duke of Maine.
+In 1718, she participated in the botched Cellamare Conspiracy, during which the conspirators orchestrated to oust her husband as regent in favour of her brother Louis-Auguste, Duke of Maine.

 Early life (1677–1692)

 Françoise Marie was born in 1677 at the Château de Maintenon, owned since 1674 by Françoise d'Aubigné, Marquise de Maintenon, the governess of Madame de Montespan's illegitimate children by King Louis XIV.
-She and her younger brother, Louis Alexandre de Bourbon, Count of Toulouse were cared for by Mmes de Monchevreuil, de Colbert, and de Jussac under Mme. de Maintenon's supervision, as their mother was ostracised from court eventually.
+She and her younger brother, Louis Alexandre de Bourbon, Count of Toulouse were cared for by Madame de Monchevreuil, Madame de Colbert, and Madame de Jussac under Mme. de Maintenon's supervision, as their mother was ostracised from court eventually.
 As a child, she also went to Versailles to visit her parents occasionally.

 Mademoiselle de Blois

 On 22 November 1681, when she was four and a half years old, Louis XIV legitimised Françoise Marie and gave her the courtesy title of Mademoiselle de Blois, a style once held by her older half-sister Marie Anne de Bourbon, a legitimised daughter of the king by Louise de La Vallière.
-Louis XIV did not mention his daughter’s mother in the act of legitimisation because Madame de Montespan was still married to the Marquis de Montespan, who might have counter-claimed paternity and custody of his wife's children.
+Louis XIV did not mention his daughter's mother in the act of legitimisation because Madame de Montespan was still married to the Marquis de Montespan, who might have counter-claimed paternity and custody of his wife's children.
 By the time of her birth, her parents' relationship was coming to an end because of Madame de Montespan's possible involvement in the Affaire des poisons.